techidaily/site-windows11/source/_posts/master-the-art-of-fixing-disk-read-errors.md

 ![Computer Desktop Case Fan](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Computer-Desktop-Case-Fan.jpg)

  If it stops displaying the same error, check your cooling system and make sure your computer has enough airflow.
-Additionally, you should use a[computer temperature app](https://www.makeuseof.com/tag/3-laptop-computer-temperature-monitor-apps-save-hard-drive/) to keep an eye on your hardware and avoid running into the same problem again.
+Additionally, you should use a [computer temperature app](https://www.makeuseof.com/tag/3-laptop-computer-temperature-monitor-apps-save-hard-drive/) to keep an eye on your hardware and avoid running into the same problem again.

 ## 2\.
 Unplug Any External Storage Device